ksnieck/matrix-docker-ansible-deploy/docs/configuring-dns.md

 The `cinny.<your-domain>` subdomain may be necessary, because this playbook could install the [Cinny](https://github.com/ajbura/cinny) web client.
 The installation of cinny is disabled by default, it is not a core required component.
 To learn how to install it, see our [configuring cinny guide](configuring-playbook-client-cinny.md).
 If you do not wish to set up cinny, feel free to skip the `cinny.<your-domain>` DNS record.

 The `buscarron.<your-domain>` subdomain may be necessary, because this playbook could install the [buscarron](https://gitlab.com/etke.cc/buscarron) bot.
 The installation of buscarron is disabled by default, it is not a core required component.
 To learn how to install it, see our [configuring buscarron guide](configuring-playbook-bot-buscarron.md).
 If you do not wish to set up buscarron, feel free to skip the `buscarron.<your-domain>` DNS record.

+The `wsproxy.<your-domain>` subdomain may be necessary, because this playbook could install the [wsproxy](https://github.com/mautrix/wsproxy) web client.
+The installation of wsproxy is disabled by default, it is not a core required component.
+To learn how to install it, see our [configuring wsproxy guide](configuring-playbook-bridge-mautrix-wsproxy.md).
+If you do not wish to set up wsproxy, feel free to skip the `wsproxy.<your-domain>` DNS record.

 ## `_matrix-identity._tcp` SRV record setup